-Activity-1

-Explain section of Merger, amalgamation and The Companies Act, 1956. d demerger of the cor npanies under
+Activity-1 Explain section of Merger, amalgamation and demerger of the com The Companies Act, 1956. panies under

-·

 - 1. Two third majorities in class of creditors or class of members have to approve the resolution for arrangement or compromise.(True/False) - 2.
 Central Government may, by order notified in the Official Gazette, provide for the amalgamation of companies in public interest.
-(True/False) - Default is made in complying with any of the requirements of this section 393, the company, and every officer of the company who is in default, shall be punishable with fine which may extend to one thousand rupees.
+(True/False) - 3.
+Default is made in complying with any of the requirements of this section 393, the company, and every officer of the company who is in default, shall be punishable with fine which may extend to one thousand rupees.
 (True/False)

-13.4 COMPETITION ACT, 2002
+COMPETITION ACT, 2002